AtMoDat/atmodat_data_checker/README.md

 pip install -U -e .
 ```

-5. Initalize and update the [ATMODAT CVs](https://github.com/AtMoDat/AtMoDat_CVs) submodule, which contains the controlled vocabulary for the ATMODAT Standard.
+5. Initialize and update the [ATMODAT CVs](https://github.com/AtMoDat/AtMoDat_CVs) submodule, which contains the controlled vocabulary for the ATMODAT Standard.

 ```bash
 git submodule init